Integrating Climate Risks in the Way Red Cross and Red Crescent Societies Work with Communities

 Shedding more light on this complex issue, the International Federation of the Red Cross and Red Crescent Societies (IFRC), has published several guidances which touch upon the topic of climate-smart disaster risk reduction and programming.
 They strengthen a multi-sectoral perspective as well as the role of livelihood programming.

-To improve the usage and relevance of the existing guide on climate-smart programming, PlanAdapt will conduct interviews with IFRC stakeholders and conduct a literature review to assess the gaps and potential solutions to enhance the current guidance.
-The focus will lay on strengthen a multi-sectoral approach and emphasize the role of livelihoods.
-Additionally, the team will develop a methodological approach to help National Societies extract and analyse relevant data on climate, environmental and watershed management and socio-economic matters needed for designing and implementing climate-smart interventions at the community and national level.
+To improve the usage and relevance of the previously existing guide on climate-smart programming, PlanAdapt conducted interviews with IFRC stakeholders and a literature review to assess the gaps and potential solutions to enhance the current guidance.
+The focus was on strengthening a multi-sectoral approach and emphasizing the role of livelihoods.
+Additionally, the team developed a methodological approach to help National Societies extract and analyse relevant data on climate, environmental and watershed management and socio-economic matters needed for designing and implementing climate-smart interventions at the community and national level.
+The work culminated in the publication of the IFRC’s Guide to Climate-Smart Programmes and Humanitarian Operations.